Tearsheet

 Capital Expenditures

-• These expenditures are primarily focused on infrastructure investments in facilities, equipment, and technology.
+• The primary focus of capital expenditures is on infrastructure investments in facilities, equipment, and technology.

 Better Bets vs. Medpace (MEDP)